MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-style-site.md

 # Tutorial: Style your site

 Power Pages sites can be customized to incorporate your corporate branding styles.
+The Style workspace provides the ability to setup your brand colors, fonts, and design defaults to be used for your entire site or specific pages.

 In this tutorial, you learn how to: